 DBV Technology’s Peanut Allergy Treatment Fails Phase III

 DBV Technologies developed a patch, ViaSkin, to non-invasively treat child peanut allergies.
 However, in October, the candidate missed its primary endpoint.
 After 12 months, 35% of children responded to DBV’s therapy in comparison with 14% that responded to a placebo.
 Although this was a significant difference, the placebo performed better than expected.

 Circassia encountered the same problem, which forced the company to turns its back on its whole allergy immunotherapy pipeline.
 However, DBV Technologies will continue to pursue the treatment following discussions with the FDA, which had already granted the candidate Breakthrough Therapy and Fast Track designations.
-Now, we are awaiting the results of a second trial in children between 1 and 3 years old is expected.
+Now, we are awaiting the results of the second trial in children between 1 and 3 years old is expected.